-Illicit drugs and alcohol have profound effects on the mind as well as on the body.
+Illicit drugs and alcohol have profound effects on the mind as well as the body.
 When a person with a mental health disorder uses drugs or alcohol for relief from their psychological issues, they are not really treating the disorder – only the symptoms.
 In turn, an advanced substance abuse problem can exacerbate existing mental health conditions.

 Consider depression as an example: A person with depression may turn to alcohol to escape the negative feelings caused by their mental disorder.
 Over time, alcohol dependency develops and the person must drink larger amounts to manage the symptoms of depression.
 Simultaneously, their body loses the ability to improve its mood without the presence of alcohol.
 As a result, their depression symptoms feel more severe and they experience an even more desperate desire to drink.
 A self-destructive cycle of abuse like this is nearly impossible to fix without the help of a professional.

-Drug Interactions With Mental Health Disorders
+Drug Interactions with Mental Health Disorders

-Dual diagnosis is very common, and many people with mental health issues tend to favor substances that offer relief from their psychological stress.
+Dual diagnosis is quite common, and many people with mental health issues tend to favor substances that offer relief from their psychological stress.
 People with anxiety tend to favor depressants, drugs that induce relaxation.
 Alternatively, people suffering from mood disorders such as depression often favor stimulants, drugs that induce feelings of euphoria.
 Since their drug of choice directly counteracts the negative feelings of their mental health disorder, their compulsions to continue using are that much more intense.